Die Geschichte der Dachträger: von Reisekoffern zu modernen Expeditionsplattformen

 • Ladders

-The bodywork design of many vehicles from the mid-20th century played an important role in this.
-Numerous models featured roof gutters (rain gutters) along the roof edge, which originally served to drain water.
+The body design of many mid-20th-century vehicles played an important role.
+Numerous models featured rain gutters along the roof edge, originally designed for water drainage.

 These rain gutters proved to be ideal attachment points.
-Many early roof racks were mounted precisely there.
+Many early roof racks were mounted exactly there.

-From the middle of the 20th century, roof racks became a separate category in automotive accessories.
+From the mid-20th century, roof racks became a distinct category in automobile accessories.

-Patents from the 1950s and 1960s already contain designs that closely resemble today's basic principle.
+Patents from the 1950s and 1960s already show constructions that are very similar to today's basic principle.
 They consisted of:

 • Clamping and tensioning fasteners

-This shows that the basic idea of the modern roof rack was already technically well-defined more than 60 years ago.
+This shows that the fundamental idea of the modern roof rack was technically well-defined more than 60 years ago.

 From then on, roof rack systems became increasingly widespread worldwide.